 Executive directors are permitted, where appropriate and with Board approval, to take non-executive directorships with other organisations in order to broaden their knowledge and experience in other markets and countries.

 Remuneration Code Staff

-This comprises all employee whose professional activities have a material impact on the firm’s risk profile, including senior management and other staff exercising control functions, risk takers and any staff whose pay puts them in the same remuneration bracket as senior management and risk takers.
-Code Staff should be informed of their classification.
+This comprises all employees whose professional activities have a material impact on the firm’s risk profile, including senior management and other staff exercising control functions, risk takers and any staff whose pay puts them in the same remuneration bracket as senior management and risk takers.
+Code Staff are informed of their classification.

-The identified remuneration code staffs are as follows:
+The identified Remuneration Code Staff are as follows:

 Remuneration Code Staff exemption applications: